Topics Map > OS and Desktop Applications > Operating Systems > Windows

 - Use the arrow keys to toggle between options and Enter to select the correct display mode.

-- Press the Windows key on the keyboard to bring up the Start Menu
+- Press the Windows key on the keyboard to bring up the Start Menu.
+This should also make the taskbar appear.

-- Right-Click on the taskbar and select Properties.
+- Right-Click on the now-visible taskbar and select Taskbar Settings.

 - Open the Task Manager using either Ctrl+Alt+Del or Ctrl+Shift+Esc.